p4lang/PI/proto/docs/p4runtime.md

 ### `TableEntry.match`, `FieldMatch.field_id`, and other fields of the `FieldMatch`

-Controller leaves `match` as unspecified when it wants to change the default action within a table.
-For example, here is a TableEntry that the controller can send to modify the default action of the table:
+Controller leaves `match` as unspecified and sets the `is_default_action` field to true when it wants to change the default action within a table.
+For example, here is a TableEntry that the controller can send to modify the default action of a table:

 ```
 table_entry {